Polybranchia orientalis (Kelaart, 1858)

-Polybranchia orientalis has been found in the Marshalls at Kwajalein and Enewetak Atolls.
-Color varies from the green figured in the specimens below to a light brown.
+We had this as Polybranchia orientalis, but it appears to be the recently described P. samanthae.
+It has been found in the Marshalls at Kwajalein, Enewetak and Majuro Atolls.
+Color of our specimens varies from the green to a light brown.
 It lives under rocks on lagoon and seaward reefs at depths of 1 to at least 20 meters.
 Two measured specimens were 28 and 43mm in length.
-We also saw a specimen in Hawaii.

 Below are a couple of specimens showing more brown color.